20 Ways to Blend Technology into Your Farmhouse Kitchen Decoration

 Create a Classic Backsplash with Hidden Tech Features

-18. Showcase Ceiling Beams with Integrated Systems
+18. Use Ceiling Beams to Conceal Systems

 Farmhouse kitchen with white shiplap ceiling and dark, rustic faux exposed beams over a kitchen island.